 For many, it's comforting to know there are no live coronaviruses in the vaccine.
 Even if there were, it may not necessarily affect breastfeeding.
 The CDC reported that live viruses have been found not to be excreted in breast milk.
 That means vaccines like the flu shot, which contain a little bit of the flu virus, are considered safe to get while breastfeeding and won't affect your baby.

-So, all this science aside, what should you do if you get the opportunity to be vaccinated, but are currently breastfeeding?
+So, all this vaccine formulation science aside, can you safely get the vaccine if you’re currently breastfeeding?

 Doctors Think The COVID Vaccine Is Safe For Breastfeeding Moms